Sarvesh-Jhawar/Climate-Risk-and-Disaster-Management.-AICTE-/README.md

 This forms the foundation for deeper analysis and visualization in upcoming weeks.

+---

+## 📌 Week 2 Project
+In **Week 2**, the project focused on **Exploratory Data Analysis (EDA)**, **Data Transformation**, and **Feature Selection** to prepare the dataset for predictive modeling.
+- Created visualizations to explore the distribution of disaster types and their frequency over time.
+- Transformed data by handling missing values, converting date/time formats, and splitting coordinate data.
+- Performed feature selection by dropping redundant columns to create a clean dataset.

+---

 ## 📂 Files in Repository
 - `week1_project.ipynb` → Notebook for Week 1
+- `week2_project.ipynb` → Notebook for Week 2
 - `Data.csv` → Global Natural Disasters dataset
+- `processed_data.csv` → Cleaned and transformed dataset from Week 2
 - `README.md` → Project description

+---

 ## ⚙️ How to Run
 1. Clone the repository